Other than the bedroom where we spend about 8 hours a day in, the office is usually the second place we spend the most time of the day in.

 Their succulent leaves represents voluptuous and strong money luck.
 Their color and texture mimics the appearance of premium grade jadeite.
 And they are as resilient as anything under enclosed environments.

 While jade plants can be nurtured to a considerable size, they can also be grown in a small manageable size.
-Perfect for workstations with countertop space to spare.
+Perfect for the office desk and workstations with countertop space to spare.

 Placement in your personal wealth location can just give your career progression a boost!